Reader in World History

 Second, for Cambridge University Press, he is editing a summation of where the global turn has taken the discipline of the history of science, tentatively titled, Histories of the Sciences: Globe, Area, Empire, Nation and Beyond.

-In 2017, among scheduled talks is a keynote at the triennial David Nichol Seminar in Eighteenth-Century Studies in Brisbane, Australia and a lecture at the 25th International Congress of the History of Science in Rio, Brazil.
+In 2017, among scheduled talks is a keynote at the triennial David Nichol Seminar in Eighteenth-Century Studies in Brisbane, Australia and a keynote lecture at the 25th International Congress of the History of Science in Rio, Brazil.

 The Part II Specified Paper, Paper 30 ''Islands and Beaches'': The Pacific and Indian Oceans in the Long Nineteenth Century', closely mirrors present research interests.
 Sujit Sivasundaram also teaches/convenes the Themes and Sources paper, 'The History of Collecting', with Melissa Calaresu and Peter Mandler; this represents a long-term commitment to teaching in museum settings.
 He teaches/convenes the MPhil option, 'Empires in Comparative Perspective', which is designed (with two experts a week in debate) to generate discussion across the World History Group, both Faculty and students, and also the Group's neighbours in Cambridge.